 The stream which feeds Wapama Falls starts from a lake near Mirror Lake.
 It spills into a small ravine that ending up in Yosemite Valley.
-Just like many of the other waterfalls in the park, don’t expect to see them overflowing from early summer.
+Just like many of the other waterfalls in the park, May and June are the best months to see them.

 This trail takes visitors around a lake but it is rated moderate due to the incline.
 Along the way expect to see breathtaking views of Hetch Hetchy Dome.
 The trail is 7.4km and with not much shade, it is best to set off early.
 The road opens at 8am and closes at 5pm.
 In the summertime, it is very hot!

 Be sure to bring plenty of water, suncream and sun hats for this trail.
 The trail is also rocky so good hiking shoes too.